James W. B. Douglas

-James William Bruce Douglas (1914 in Alperton, Middlesex – 1992) was a British social researcher.
+James William Bruce Douglas (1914 – 1992) was a British social researcher.
 Douglas was responsible for the National Survey of Health & Development that in turn led to other national birth cohort studies, such as the National Child Development Study, the 1970 British Cohort Study and the Millennium Cohort Study.

 Life

-Douglas was born in Alperton, Middlesex, in 1914 and was the son of a clergyman.
+Douglas was born in Alperton, in 1914 and was the son of a clergyman.
 Upon receiving a Demy, Douglas attended Magdalen College, Oxford, to study Natural sciences and Physiology and was eventually awarded a First class honours degree.
 He also received a college Choral scholarship, which enabled him to continue studying at Magdalen, and he gained the further degree of B.Sc. in Primate Behaviour.
 His PhD thesis was on the study of primate behaviour and was supervised by Solomon Zuckerman.

-In 1934 Douglas started his clinical training at the College of St Bartholomew's Hospital and in 1939 gained the usual professional qualifications of MB.BCh.
+In 1934, Douglas started his clinical training at the College of St Bartholomew's Hospital and in 1939 gained the usual professional qualifications of MB.BCh.
 After qualifying, he worked in the anatomy and physiology departments of the University of Oxford.